Sentiment Analysis of Mahabharata using F#

 It will make more sense while comparing.

-As everything else in F# here we also start with type and start putting things in it.
-Let’s call it Book type.
-Because why not.
+As with everything else in F#, here we also start with a type and start putting things in it.
+Let's call it the Book type.
+Why not?

 type SentimentInNumber = {